 New-SelfSignedCertificate -DnsName adfs1.contoso.com,web_gw.contoso.com,enterprise_reg.contoso.com -CertStoreLocation cert:\LocalMachine\My

-Also, you can sign a certificate for the whole namespace in the domain.
+Also, you can issue a certificate for the entire namespace in the domain.
 To do it, specify *.contoso.com as a server name.

 New-SelfSignedCertificate -certstorelocation cert:\localmachine\my -dnsname *.contoso.com